toverbay/fargrid/README.md

   <sup><sup>2</sup> I may want to investigate [Glad 2](https://gen.glad.sh/) later to see if there are any benefits to using it.</sup>

-  <sup><sup>3</sup> Unfortunately, all the key remapping code that Cherno just conveniently copied & pasted from the ImGui source was no long there, so I had to type all that out</sup> :unamused:
+  <sup><sup>3</sup> Unfortunately, all the key remapping code that Cherno just conveniently copied & pasted from the ImGui source was no longer there, so I had to type all that out</sup> :unamused:

   <sup><sup>4</sup> The [FAQ](https://github.com/ocornut/imgui/blob/master/docs/FAQ.md#q-what-is-this-library-called) for the "imgui" library specifically states the name of the library is "Dear ImGui" (not ImGui or IMGUI).</sup>